• publish

 ASX received 10 written submissions in 2013 on the draft Code.
 Two submissions were provided on a confidential basis.
 The non-confidential submissions received are as follows.
 The submissions are in alphabetical order by name of the entity making the submission.

-External audit: Year Ended 30 June 2023
+External audit: Year Ended 30 June 2024

 The first audit of ASX’s compliance with the Regulatory Expectations since the Council of Financial Regulators (CFR) released the Regulatory Expectations in October 2016 was released in 2017.
 Prior to the release of the Regulatory Expectations, ASX has been subject to an independent annual audit in relation to its compliance with the Code of Practice for Cash Equities Clearing and Settlement in Australia for financial years 2014, 2015 and 2016.

-PwC undertook a seventh reasonable assurance audit in relation to ASX’s compliance with the Regulatory Expectations in accordance with the Australian Standard on Assurance Engagement 3100 – Compliance Engagements issued by AASB for the year ended 30 June 2023.
+PwC undertook a eighth reasonable assurance audit in relation to ASX’s compliance with the Regulatory Expectations in accordance with the Australian Standard on Assurance Engagement 3100 – Compliance Engagements issued by AASB for the year ended 30 June 2024.
 PwC assessed ASX’s compliance with the Regulatory Expectations by reference to the Compliance Framework developed by ASX, which comprises the ASX Code of Practice and related policies and procedures.

-The assurance report sets out PwC’s unqualified audit opinion that “ASX has complied, in all material respects, with the Regulatory Expectations as evaluated against the Compliance Framework for the year ended 30 June 2023.
+The assurance report sets out PwC’s unqualified audit opinion that “ASX has complied, in all material respects, with the Regulatory Expectations as evaluated against the Compliance Framework for the year ended 30 June 2024.